Fan Fiction, Sex Gods and Single Girls

 "I do!"
 Edward reached over and grasped her hand.
 "Of course, I do It's not that" He swallowed.
 "I just never really thought about your dad being there.
 How's he going to react?."
 He paused, licking his lips.
 "I mean…he'd probably be happier if we were already…married."

 Bella's mouth dropped open.
 She wondered where all the oxygen in the Vanquish had disappeared to.
-She stared at him with wide eyes, her voice barely audible as she asked, "What?"
+It was the 'already' in his observation, and the implication of it, that had struck her speechless.
+She stared at him with wide eyes, her voice barely audible as she finally asked, "What?"

 Edward's hand gripped hers more tightly, though his palms were suddenly quite sweaty, his words having taken him by surprise, too.